Skip to content

 Salt Math: Where Precision Actually Matters

 Salt precision matters most in fermentation because it controls biology.
 In vinegar pickling, precision improves repeatability.
 In fermentation, precision enables safety.
+For sauerkraut-style ferments, the baseline is 2% by weight.
+For cucumber ferments where crunch matters, the practical range usually sits in the 2–3.5% zone.

 This is why fermentation should never rely on "a light brine" or "Grandma’s pinch."